arduino/docs-content/content/hardware/08.edu/carriers/din-simul8/tutorials/getting-started/getting-started-din-simul8.md

 }
 ```

-In order to make every function runs once, only when the state changed, and not continuosly, we can save the status of the switch in a variable:
+In order to make every function runs once, only when the state changed, and not continuously, we can save the status of the switch in a variable:

 ```arduino
 bool stateSwitch = false;